zautumnz/luvi/README.md

-# luvi
+# lv
 ### Front end development server
 --------

+(Formerly called `luvi`, but it turns out there's a Lua thing by that name.
+This is shorter, anyway, so I win.)

 Launch the server from the document root of your project (where the `index.html` is placed).

     $ cd /path/to/prj
-    $ luvi
+    $ lv
 	  server listening on port 3000

-By default, **luvi** acts as a static server, serving the files placed in the directory from where it is launched.
+By default, **lv** acts as a static server, serving the files placed in the directory from where it is launched.
 It has, however, 3 main features built-in, covering the full development cycle:
   - **static server** for static demos
   - **fixtures server** for prototyping when the back end is not released yet
   - **proxy server** for redirecting requests to a back end

 ### Installation
-    $ npm i -g luvi
+    $ npm i -g lv

 ### Usage
-    $ luvi [server, ...] [options]
+    $ lv [server, ...] [options]
-**luvi** looks inside the current directory looking for a `.luvi.json` config file.
+**lv** looks inside the current directory looking for a `.lv.json` config file.
 If there is no config file, the default static server is launched.

 #### [server, ...]
-    $ luvi dev doc
+    $ lv dev doc
     dev listening on port 3000
     doc listening on port 3001
 List of named servers to launch.
 Only names matching the ones in config file will be launched.

 ### [options]

-    $ luvi --h
+    $ lv --h
   Shows a shortened version of this README.

-    $ luvi -v
+    $ lv -v
-  Displays luvi's version
+  Displays lv's version

-    $ luvi -c /path/to/nondefault/config.json
+    $ lv -c /path/to/nondefault/config.json
-  Use the specified file as server configuration instead of the default `.luvi.json`
+  Use the specified file as server configuration instead of the default `.lv.json`

-    $ luvi -n
+    $ lv -n
-  Ignore the `.luvi.json` config file in the current directory.
+  Ignore the `.lv.json` config file in the current directory.
 Useful when used with the server-related options like `-r`.

 ### [server-related options]
-The following options will be passed through directly to the **luvi** library.
+The following options will be passed through directly to the **lv** library.
 For further information see the API documentation below.
 The command-line options get priority over the config file options.
-In a path with a `.luvi.json` file, running `luvi` with server-related options overrides the ones specified in the config file.
+In a path with a `.lv.json` file, running `lv` with server-related options overrides the ones specified in the config file.
 If the config file has multiple servers, the command-line options will override every server definition.

-    $ luvi -r /path/to/document/root
+    $ lv -r /path/to/document/root
   Path where the files you want to serve are stored.
   The root is defined following this priority order:
 1. CLI parameter
 2.  config's root property
 3.  current directory

-    $ luvi -p 1337
+    $ lv -p 1337
   Port to listen for incoming requests.
   To serve on ports below 1024, you will need to launch as root.

-### .luvi.json
+### .lv.json
 **Single server configuration**.
 To configure a single server you can declare server-related options directly as a JSON object: `{"root": "public",  "port": 8080}`.
-The object will be passed through directly to the **luvi** library.
+The object will be passed through directly to the **lv** library.
 For a list of the options that can be used see the API documentation below.
 _(Note that because functions cannot be used in JSON, some options from the API are only accessible through JavaScript.)_